Indiana officials investigating possible voter registration tampering

 Story highlights

-- Indiana authorities are investigation potential voter fraud
+- Indiana authorities are investigating potential voter fraud

 - Confusion stems from birth dates and other information on voter registration forms